 . . 'mixture with air, under atmospheric conditions, of flammable substances in the form of dust, fibres or flyings which, after ignition, permits self-sustaining propagation.'

 'Finely divided solid particles, 500 μm or less in nominal size, which may be suspended in air, may settle out of the atmosphere under their own weight, may burn or glow in air, and may form explosive mixtures with air at atmospheric pressure and normal temperatures'

 Although the ignition triangle is widely used and is a perfectly good representation, perhaps a better depiction for dust would be the ignition pentagon.

-However a dust cloud can be its own confinement with varying concentrations as it generally does not disperse as evenly as a gas cloud.
+Dust lying around might be a fire or health hazard but is generally not considered an explosive atmosphere, unless disturbed.
+For an explosive atmosphere to form there must be Dispersion but also some form of confinement to achieve explosive concentrations.
+However a dust cloud can be its own confinement with varying concentrations as dust generally does not disperse as evenly as a gas cloud.